FTTC vs FTTP broadband: What's the difference?

 Given the definitions in the two sections above, you may have concluded that the differences between FTTC and FTTP/FTTH broadband are obvious – one is adequate, while the other can be quite insanely fast.
 That's true to a point, but the lines are a little blurry.
 For example, there is a technology known as GFast that can significantly boost the speeds achievable with FTTC.
 However, it's not available everywhere, and FTTP really is superior.
 It's often marketed as 'Ultrafast', which only adds to the confusion.

 Further muddying the waters is the very, very fast network operated by Virgin Media, whose version of FTTC technology employs superior multi-core cables that can deliver speeds on a par with, and in excess of FTTP.
-There’s also the fact that some Openreach providers, including BT, EE, TalkTalk, Shell Energy Broadband and Vodafone are now offering FTTP connections courtesy of Openreach’s fast expanding FTTP network, which offers Full Fibre speeds of up to 900Mbps to those areas connected.
+There’s also the fact that some Openreach providers, including EE and Vodafone are now offering FTTP connections of up to 1.6Gbps.

-Add to all this the fact that pure FTTP providers with their own networks such as Hyperoptic and Gigaclear also offer broadband packages at normal speeds, equivalent to those offered on FTTC, and you'll appreciate it's quite a complicated situation!
+Add to all this the fact that pure FTTP altnets with their own networks such as Hyperoptic and Gigaclear also offer extremely fast Full Fibre broadband in specific locations.

 Here are the most common speeds currently available via these technologies.

-• FTTP/FTTH speeds – Packages range from around 50Mbps all the way up to 1,000Mbps (1Gbps)
+• Full Fibre FTTP/FTTH speeds – Packages range from around 50Mbps all the way up to 1.6Gbps from national providers, and 7Gbps from one or two altnets

 Broadband cabinet